-There are several reasons why trampolines are the right choice in catamaran design: It is lightweight, gives little resistance to wind and water, is comfortable, and much more.
+There are several reasons why trampolines are the right choice in catamaran design: It is lightweight, give little resistance to wind and water, is comfortable, and much more.
 Read the entire list later in this article.

 Different functions of a trampoline